 A $350.00 budget request is no more unreasonable than a $200.00 request for a single date.
-Backing up the request with business logic and costs will makes more sense.
+Backing up the request with business logic and costs will make more sense.
 “It’s Prom night and this date comes with additional expenses.”

 Breaking down the initial request and explaining how the funds will be used will go far.

 “Mom and dad, I am going to go to Prom this fall and am going to need some help with expenses.
 I am looking at $150.00 for dinner, $100.00 for a tux, and $100.00 for a limo.
-Total is $350.00.”
+The total is $350.00.”
 The request has perspective.
 This isn’t just a date, this is the Prom.
 The $350.00 is going to be used for very specific expenses.

 If your project requires a $10K budget, we shouldn’t ask for the company resources like a pimply faced high school student.
-Breaking down the request into bite sized and understandable parts will go far.
+Breaking down the request into bite-sized and understandable parts will go far.
 Putting the request into perspective and showing a business need will go a lot farther than just saying “Can I have 5000 widgets, I am going to try to move the needle on X”